Table of Contents Show

 Fix 1: Check Date & Time of your Mac

-Check Date & Time, if they aren’t correctly set up then it might be possible that Mac App Store won’t connect in macOS Mojave.
+Check Date & Time, if they aren’t correctly set up then it might be possible that Mac App Store won’t connect to mac.

 - Step #1: Click on the “Apple” icon and open “System Preferences.”